OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Twitter/README.md

 # Twitter (OrchardCore.Twiter)

-This module configures Orchard to support Microsoft Account and/or Microsoft Azure AD accounts.
+This module adds Twitter for Websites features to OrchardCore.

 ## Sign in with Twitter
 Authenticates users with their Twitter Account.